 Does EMOTIV Offer Solutions for Brain Research?

 The award-winning EMOTIV EPOC+ headset provides professional-grade brain data for brain research in academic and commercial use.
 The EMOTIV Insight headset boasts minimal set-up time and electronics optimized to produce clean signals from anywhere, making it ideal for performance and wellness tracking.
 The EMOTIV EPOC FLEX cap offers high density coverage and moveable electroencephalogram sensors optimal for research professionals.
-EmotivPRO is an integrated brain research software solution for neuroscience research and education, built for EPOC+, EPOC Flex and Insight headsets.
+EmotivPRO is an integrated research software solution for neuroscience research and education, built for EPOC+, EPOC Flex and Insight headsets.